jackpot-mab/jackpot/README.md

 TODOS:
 1. You still have to create model bucket in minio or in S3
 2. You still have to run db_creation scripts manually (located in experiment_params/db_schema)
+3. You have to run cassandra schema script